-SA Police is currently looking to recruit police officers and protective security officers, with courses commencing between October 2020 and March 2021.
-Read more or watch our latest recruiting video
+SA Police is currently recruiting police officers and protective security officers.
+Watch our latest recruiting video

 In Adelaide and throughout regional South Australia, our officers strive to maintain the safety and security of our local communities.
 A career in policing means dealing with the unexpected – you’ll face challenges and potentially risky situations every day as you patrol, respond to calls and enforce the law.
 But it’s also an extremely rewarding career, and we will train you so that you’re well-prepared to safely manage incidents and solve problems.